 Credit unions sometimes reach out to NAFCU asking how to help others when natural disasters such as hurricanes and wildfires impact their communities.
 NAFCU has developed a guide for credit unions to support disaster relief, including ways to make donations and provide services to impacted credit unions.

 When a disaster declaration is issued, federal assistance may be available to federally-insured credit unions.
 NCUA offers credit unions and their members a variety of resources under its disaster assistance policy.

-- NCUA is closely monitoring Hurricane Florence and has a list of resources on its Hurricane and Disaster Information page.
+- NCUA has a list of information on its Hurricane and Disaster Information page.

 - NCUA also published an article, Lessons Learned from Recent Hurricanes, highlighting credit union experiences due to multiple hurricanes in 2017.